umob-app/whim-ios-core/Documents/ARCHITECTURE.md

 ### Implementation

 There are few 3rd party implementations, and one of them is [RxFeedback](https://github.com/NoTests/RxFeedback.swift).
 It's pretty small and we need only half of it, so we can even have our own implementation based on existing ones.
-You can see examples in the app with the new Home flow and new Services.
+You can see examples in the app with the new Whim flow and new Services.

 The main idea is that we have
 - State: describes overall system state, as we've discussed earlier.
 - Event: denotes something that has already happened and is used to change state.
 - Reducer: state machine that returns new state based on original state and an event, or returns original state if no transition happened.
 Most of business logic should be here.
 - Feedbacks: feedback is a side-effect defined by a pair of two callbacks:
   - Rrequest: receives state every time it changes and returns part of its data needed to run side effect, or returns nil if no side effect needs to run.
   - Eeffect: receives part of the state returned from the first callback and returns observable of event, which will be used to change state via the state machine.